The Mara Rosenbloom Trio

-Rosenbloom's new album Prairie Burn from Fresh Sound/New Talent - is a suite that focuses more closely on intensely collaborative improvisation, inspired by the drama and ecology at the edge of the Great Plains where the Wisconsin-born Rosenbloom spent her formative years.
+Rosenbloom's debut trio album Prairie Burn (Fresh Sound/New Talent) - is a suite that focuses more closely on intensely collaborative improvisation, inspired by the drama and ecology at the edge of the Great Plains where the Wisconsin-born Rosenbloom spent her formative years.
 Recorded in a single four-hour session at legendary Brooklyn studio Systems Two, it captures the spontaneity and intuitive interplay of Rosenbloom's trio with bassist Sean Conly and drummer Chad Taylor, who honed this material in concert over the course of a full year.

 Rosenbloom compares the ecosystem of her prairie upbringing to the creative vibrancy of jazz improvisation and the vibrant inner workings of her trio: “I learned to appreciate the balance and constant buzz of a dense and diverse habitat sitting week after week in the prairie near my house.
 It was a place so busy with life, you could feel alone in the center of it all, and yet, a place so fascinating, eventually you couldn’t help but be pulled into its cycles,” she explains.
 “For the Prairie Burn set, I tried to compose a habitat: a series of pieces we could move through without stops, ideas that could grow side by side, or crowded one over another, a cycle in motion.”

 The result is a fearless, unbridled, often feral yet extremely intimate and highly improvised performance.
 “Letting go of the written page is only letting go of the surface level.
 If we stay truly present and open, the vital elements, the intent, the emotion, how we each express ourselves individually, cannot be lost,” Rosenbloom affirms.
 “Deep roots will hold.”